tommasoravasio/scRNAseq-GNN-multiclass-tp53/README.md

 ## Key Features

+**Main Features:**

-- **Advanced Graph-Based Modeling:** Leverages cutting-edge Graph Neural Network (GNN) architectures (including GCN and GAT) to capture complex relationships between cells from gene expression data, enabling nuanced biological insight.
+- **Graph Neural Networks:** Uses GCN and GAT models to learn from gene expression data by representing cells as nodes in a graph.
-- **Flexible Multiclass Prediction:** Supports classification across multiple mutation types and cellular states, allowing the model to address a broad range of genomics questions centered on TP53.
+- **Multiclass Classification:** Predicts not just if TP53 is mutated, but also the specific mutation type (missense, nonsense, etc.).
-- **Seamless Workflow Integration:** Provides a streamlined pipeline encompassing data preprocessing, graph construction, model training, and evaluation—facilitating smooth transitions between each stage of analysis.
+- **End-to-End Pipeline:** Includes scripts for data preprocessing, graph construction, model training, and evaluation.
-- **Customizable Data Handling:** Offers robust tools for generating and merging expression matrices, annotating mutation status, and adapting to diverse experimental designs or datasets.
+- **Flexible Data Handling:** Tools for merging expression data, annotating mutations, and working with different datasets.
-- **Comprehensive Experiment Management:** Enables systematic tracking and comparison of model runs and hyperparameters, supporting rigorous evaluation and iterative improvement.
+- **Experiment Tracking:** Makes it easy to compare different model runs and hyperparameters.
-- **Core Libraries:** Built with PyTorch, PyTorch Geometric, Scanpy, scikit-learn, XGBoost, Optuna, pandas, numpy, matplotlib, and seaborn.
+- **Tech Stack:** Built with PyTorch, PyTorch Geometric, Scanpy, scikit-learn, XGBoost, Optuna, pandas, numpy, matplotlib, and seaborn.

-- **For a detailed breakdown of the methodology**, including gene co-expression network construction (Spearman correlation), feature selection strategies (HVG and TP53 targets), batch correction (ComBat, Harmony), regularization (GraphNorm, L2), hyperparameter optimization (Optuna), and baseline benchmarking (XGBoost), please see the [binary classifier repository](https://github.com/tommasoravasio/scRNAseq-GNN-binary-tp53), where each technique is described in depth.
+*For more details on the methods (like how the gene networks are built, feature selection, batch correction, regularization, and hyperparameter tuning), see the [binary classifier repo](https://github.com/tommasoravasio/scRNAseq-GNN-binary-tp53).*

 ## Data Sources
 - **Single-cell RNA-seq:**